seamplex/feenox/doc/tutorials/210-input-expressions-args.md

 hello world!
 $

 The keyword TEXT is not strictly needed (unless given the IMPLICIT NONE keyword), as the construction hello world! does not resolve to any known symbol.
-However, it is a good practice to explictly precede any text with the TEXT keyword.
+However, it is a good practice to explicitly precede any text with the TEXT keyword.

 # The Peano axiom